datanav/docs/roadmap.rst

 so it depends on the 'Clustered architecture everywhere' item on the roadmap.

 .. note::
-   :ref:`Integrated search <concepts-integrated-search>` is now available for subscriptions running on the Clustered Architecture.
+   :ref:`Integrated search <integrated-search>` is now available for subscriptions running on the Clustered Architecture.

 General Available